Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Inference of the Additive Decomposition

 \section{Inference of the Additive Decomposition}

 Our decentralized algorithm requires an additive decomposition of the objective function $f$, as specified in Assumption~\ref{ass:dec} and exploited in Proposition~\ref{prop:inference}.
 If the decomposition is known, it can be directly specified to \AlgLagrangian.
-If the decomposition is unknown, it can be inferred from the data~\cite{gardner-discovering:2017, pmlr-v70-wang17h}.
-In this appendix, we briefly discuss how we exploit the approach introduced by~\cite{gardner-discovering:2017}.
+If the decomposition is unknown, it can be inferred from the data~\cite{gardner-discovering:2017, pmlr-v70-wang17h, lu2022additive, durrande2012additive}.
+Also note that in a recent work, \cite{ziomek2023random} showed that, in an adversarial context, using random decompositions is optimal on average.
+Since adversarial contexts are not the primary focus of this paper, we consider the approach introduced by~\cite{gardner-discovering:2017}, and we briefly discuss it in the following.

 As in~\cite{dec-hbo}, let us associate each candidate additive decomposition $\mathcal{A}$ with the kernel of an additive GP~\cite{duvenaud-additive:2011}.
-Given $k$ candidates $\mathcal{A}_1, \cdots, \mathcal{A}_k$, we reformulate the acquisition function $\varphi_t$ as a weighted average with respect to the posterior of each candidate given the dataset $\mathcal{S} = \left\{(\bm x_i, y_i)\right\}_{i \in [1, t]}$ composed of the selected input queries and their observed noisy outputs, that is
+Given $k$ candidates $\mathcal{A}_1, \cdots, \mathcal{A}_k$, we reformulate the acquisition function $\varphi_t$ as a weighted average with respect to the posterior of each candidate given the dataset $\mathcal{S} = \left\{(\bm x_i, y_i)\right\}_{i \in \llbracket1, t\rrbracket}$ composed of the selected input queries and their observed noisy outputs, that is